mochoabuilds/-cognition-/README.md

 * Network Architecture:
 * Optimization:

-## ALRIGHT!!
-LET'S BUILD THIS LOW COST COMPUTER VISION SYSTEM!
+## BUILDING THIS COMPUTER VISION SYSTEM
 01 Installing Required Packages and Libraries

 For PART A